Gene Gammage: Biography

-In Nov, 2 1971, he was with Gary McFarland and writer, editor David Burnett at Club 55 in New York City, when they got served drinks filled with liquid methadone, which provoked seizure due to overdose.
+On November 2 1971, he was with Gary McFarland and writer, editor David Burnett at Club 55 in New York City, when they got served drinks filled with liquid methadone, which provoked seizure due to overdose.
 Gary McFarland was pronounced dead in the bar, David Burnett just a few days later.
 Gene Gammage survived after some time in the hospital.
-He appears in This is McFarland, film by Kristian St Clair released in 2006.
+He appeared in This is McFarland, film by Kristian St Clair released in 2006.

-From the mid-seventies to the early eighties, his last known regular gig is with Bobby Short.
+From the mid-seventies to the early eighties, his last known regular gig was with Bobby Short.

+On page 220 of Oscar Peterson's memoir "A Jazz Odyssey," he stated that Gammage died in 1989.